Copper futures slide on weak demand

 PTI

-Copper prices on Tuesday slipped by 80 paise to Rs 421.60 per kg after investors cut down their positions amid muted demand in domestic market.
+Copper prices on Thursday slipped by Rs 3.50 to Rs 419.70 per kg after investors cut down their positions amid muted demand in domestic market.

 Moneycontrol Ready Reckoner